fmpisantos/pack.nvim/README.md

 2. **Use Descriptive Paths**: Make your plugin organization self-documenting
 3. **Separate Optional Plugins**: Use multiple `install()` calls to separate essential from optional plugins
 4. **Leverage Conditionals**: Only load plugins when needed based on project type or environment
+5. **Choose Events Wisely**: Use specific events to optimize startup time and plugin loading
+6. **Oil File Consideration**: When working with oil files, prefer `VimEnter` for reliable plugin loading

 ## Troubleshooting